 Senior Director, Brand storytelling

 Every day, Ohio State is building the world people need so they can thrive: Our researchers driving innovation and discoveries.
 Our faculty and staff preparing students as future leaders.
 Our healthcare workers focused on delivering personalized and comprehensive patient care.
-Our students (something about bring new ideas).
+Our students shaping ideas that will benefit today and into the future.
 And so many more.
 Our reimagined website is designed to give a better view into what’s happening now at Ohio State.